Source code for pygmt.src.choropleth

 Plot a choropleth map.

-the input data to be a geo-like Python object that implements ``__geo_interface__``
+attribute value.
+It requires the input data to be a geo-like Python object that

-(e.g. a :class:`geopandas.GeoDataFrame`), or an OGR_GMT file containing the
+as an attribute field (e.g. a :class:`geopandas.GeoDataFrame`), or an OGR_GMT file

 **Aliases:**